 Choi Bong Young, the founder of our school’s interpretation of Taekwondo, was a student of Lee Chong Woo.
 Choi’s 1979 book, The Way of Martial Art, was dedicated to Lee:

 I am sincerely grateful to my instructor, Jong Woo Lee [sic], who has given me the most effective advice for my training and teaching of the martial art through many years.

 Choi Bong Young came to the United States in the 1960s and taught briefly in Ohio before moving to the San Francisco bay area.
 Sean Owen was an early student, along with Richie Reichel, and the three of them built a dojang in a storefront location in the lower Telegraph Avenue neighborhood of Oakland.
 Choi taught in California until the mid-1970s, at which time he began spending half of each year in Korea, then later moved back to Seoul to run his family’s construction business, where he died in 1991.

-Sean Owen taught Ji Do Kwan at a number of locations in California, then at the Verde Valley School in Arizona during the 1980s, and he has supervised testing in our school in Massachusetts since the early 1990s.
-See the Ji Do Kwan Family Tree for more information on Owen’s students, including those practitioners who started River Valley Tae Kwon Do and contribute to its guidance today.
+Sean Owen taught Jidokwan at a number of locations in California, then at the Verde Valley School in Arizona during the 1980s, and he has supervised testing in our school in Massachusetts since its founding in 1997.
+See the Jidokwan Family Tree for more information on Owen’s students, including those who practice at River Valley Taekwondo and contribute to its guidance today.

 - Honoring the Pioneers of Taekwondo; Chun Sang Sup (Ørjan Nilsen)